 If you know yourself, you will find how amazing what the right hairstyle can do for your face, although you don’t follow the latest hair trends.
 Choosing the right hairstyle is so important.

 A general rule that applies to face shape balancing is that you should try to achieve an oval shape, which is the most perfect and pleasing shape to the human eyes.
 To do this, long faces need shortening, just as wide faces need lengthening.

 Different Types Of Men’s Face Shapes

-The good thing about being able to make these generalizations is that they provide guidelines for choosing the best hairstyles and others choices to make one look his best.
+The good thing about being able to make these generalizations is that they provide guidelines for choosing the best hairstyles and other choices to make one look his best.

 When it comes to hairstyle, any style of any length can be worn and will be flattering to the face.
-This is one shape that is best left completely uncovered by hair, so avoiding heavy bangs is the one rule of thumb for choosing a hairstyle.
+This is one shape that is best left completely uncovered by the hair, so avoiding heavy bangs is the one rule of thumb for choosing a hairstyle.

 A style that includes bangs that just skim across the brows may be ideal.
 Any style with a full fringe will help to maintain balance and add volume where it is needed.
-Medium length cuts will be easier to style in a manner that flatters this face.
+Medium length haircuts will be easier to style in a manner that flatters this face.

 Slicked back styles are also a bad idea.
-For the most part, one wants to avoid the appearance of being top heavy by putting too much of the hair’s weight on the top.
+For the most part, one wants to avoid the appearance of being top-heavy by putting too much of the hair’s weight on the top.

-A triangular face is almost the opposite of a heart shaped face.
-Men with this facial shape have narrow foreheads and a wide jaw line.
+A triangular face is almost the opposite of a heart-shaped face.
+Men with this facial shape have narrow foreheads and a wide jawline.
 Hairstyles that are flattering to this facial shape seldom, if ever, extend below the neckline.
 Styles that add width at forehead and temples and volume on top usually look best.